Discover Gabon : Population

 A young and urban population

 With a very low population density, Gabon belongs to the "underpopulated zone" of the Gabon-Congo area.
 This is partly due to its wild territory, but also to its fertility rate, which is below the African average.
 In 2021, the fertility rate was 3.49 children per woman, compared with 4.3 children per woman in sub-Saharan Africa.
-This low fertility rate, particularly in the east of the country, was one of the reasons for the creation of the Franceville International Medical Research Centre in 1979.
+This low fertility rate, particularly in the east of the country, was one of the reasons for the creation of the Franceville International Medical Research Center in 1979.
 Added to this is a fairly high mortality rate of around 8.5%, of which over 35% is among children.
 In addition to being a sparsely populated country, the population is unevenly dispersed across the territory.
 Over 85% of Gabon's population lives in cities, making it one of the most urbanized countries on the continent.
 Although Port-Gentil and Franceville rank second and third, their population density is significantly lower (around 10 inhabitants/km²) than that of overcrowded Libreville (around 1,800 inhabitants/km²), and drops sharply in the rest of the country to less than 1 inhabitant/km² in some regions.
 The vast forests are sparsely populated, and the savannah zones are home to a few villages, while the rest of the population continues to live along the main roads and river routes.
-With almost 60% of the population under the age of 25, the increasingly young population represents a challenge for the country's future.
+With almost 60% of the population under the age of 25, the increasingly young population represents a challenge for the future of the country.

 A demographic dynamic